Register to vote

 Most people who are already registered to vote are being moved onto the new system automatically.

 Anyone not already registered at their current address will be sent an invitation to register form.
+Everyone is responsible for registering themselves.

 IER makes it easier for you to register to vote online and helps tackle electoral fraud.